 As the General Department of Sports and Physical Training on Wednesday issued a decision to allow Vietnamese professional football tournaments to resume, VFF has set a schedule for the return of the three aforementioned competitions.

-Eight leading teams will then compete in a play-off system for the championship title, while the bottom six will compete to decide which one is relegated to the V.League 2.
+Eight leading teams will then compete in a single round-robin system for the championship title, while the bottom six will compete to decide which one is relegated to the V-League 2.

 The tournament will ultimately conclude on October 31.

-Twelve teams will play in the first 11 rounds, with the top six teams then splitting off to compete in a play-off system for a place in next year’s V.League 1.
+Twelve teams will play in the first 11 rounds, with the top six teams then splitting off to compete in a single round-robin system to avoid a place in next year’s V-League 2.

 The 2020 Vietnamese National Football Cup is scheduled to be held from May 24 to October 31, with competitors to play a total of 25 clashes across five rounds.